acyio/gen-z/README.md

 # Gen-Z

-Gen-Z is an iOS Mobile Application video game similarto Space Invaders.
+Gen-Z is an iOS Mobile Application video game similar to Space Invaders.
 The player will navigate a spaceship to fire missiles at enemy combatants attacking from above and reach a high score before getting hit.
 You will be able to choose the appearance of both your character and its class, each of which having different attributes.

 ## Contributors